simondlevy/USFS/README.md

 * Raspberry Pi 3 (C++, Python)

 * NVIDIA Jetson TX1 (C++)

+* PYBV1.0 : thanks to [https://github.com/JonHylands](Jon Hylands) for the MicroPython support

 The library provides two classes for working with the EM7180 SENtral sensor hub on this board: